rose007-M/alx-system_engineering-devops/0x00-shell_basics/README.md

-from working dir to user home dir dir contents in long format script that display current dir contents including hidden files
+from working dir to user home dir dir contents in long format script that display current dir contents including hidden files longformat with user and groupid displayed numerically and hidden files